2025 New Zealand local elections: Green Party of Aotearoa New Zealand

 The Green Party announced they would campaign on a pro-Māori ward position.
 In a press release on their website, they stressed commitment to sustainability, te tiriti, and community were what Green affiliated and endorsed candidates represented.
 They said that Green candidates want "bold" and "transformative" action on local issues and issues that affect all areas of the country, like climate change.

 The party announced in April that Tory Whanau would run for the Wellington mayoralty as a Green candidate.
 She had previously been endorsed in 2022 by the party but had officially run as an independent.
 On 29 April, it was announced Whanau would not run for the mayoralty again.
 This came after Andrew Little said he would run for Labour, Whanau saying she didn't want the race to be "progressive vs progressive".
 She instead would run for the city's Māori ward.

 Incumbents Laurie Foon and Geordie Rogers, as well as newcomer Jonny Osborne, were announced as Green candidates for wards on the Wellington City Council.
 Yadana Saw would run again for her position on the Greater Wellington Regional Council.
 It was announced on 6 May that incumbent Labour councillor Rebecca Matthews would run for the Greens in the Wharangi ward.

-High school teacher and photographer Zac Painting is the sole Green candidate for the Porirua City Council.
+High school teacher and photographer Zac Painting was the sole Green candidate for Porirua City Council.

 In late May, incumbent Green Otago regional councillor Alan Somerville confirmed he would be seeking a second term as councillor, while video game programmer Mickey Treadwell announced that he would be running as the Greens' mayoral candidate alongside contesting a seat on the Dunedin City Council.
 Other Green candidates in Dunedin included visual designer Lily Waring and support worker Rose Finnie.

 The two incumbent Green councillors on the Palmerston North City Council (Brent Barrett and Kaydee Zabelin) were endorsed by the party for re-election in late May.

-Designer Anjana Iyer is the party's candidate for the Whau ward on the Auckland Council.
-The party is also running candidates for Auckland's local boards: disability activist Jonty Carroll and urban planner Emma McInnes for the Albert-Eden Local Board, Peter Sykes for the Māngere-Ōtāhuhu Local Board, Zooey Neumann for the Henderson-Massey Local Board, and Caitlin Wilson for the Waitematā Local Board.
+Designer Anjana Iyer was the party's candidate for the Whau ward on the Auckland Council.
+The party also ran candidates for Auckland's local boards: disability activist Jonty Carroll and urban planner Emma McInnes for the Albert-Eden Local Board, Peter Sykes for the Māngere-Ōtāhuhu Local Board, Zooey Neumann for the Henderson-Massey Local Board, and Caitlin Wilson for the Waitematā Local Board.